 In addition to federal law, 25 states have supplemented FMLA protections by providing either longer leave (e.g. up to 16 weeks), lowering the minimum employer size to below 50, or even requiring private employers to pay for maternity leave or paternity leave (up to some cap).
-You can read more about state laws that may impact you or your partner in California, New Jersey, Rhode Island and New York state.
+But as of 2018, the only states that require paid paternity leave are California, New Jersey, Rhode Island and New York state.

 There is no perfect data on how many private employers cover paternity leave (on either a paid or unpaid basis).
 We do know that approximately 16% of private employers fund paid paternity leave programs based on a 2010 benefits survey from the Society for Human Resource Management.
 Fairygodboss has crowdsourced a range of corporate policies for thousands of companies from our members.
 Paternity leave is a feature of the parental leave database and as of 2016, there were 160 employers in the database that offered at least one week of paid leave for fathers.
 Some additional employers offered unpaid leave to new dads.

 The only way to be sure that you do not qualify under a parental leave policy on a paid or unpaid basis is to ask your HR department or benefits administrator for information.
 Sometimes, your employee handbook will also include this information.
 Remember that while there may be an official policy about leave, you can always try to negotiate for more time or some pay during your time off (which is especially the case if you plan to continue working part-time).

 Most companies that offer fully-paid paternity leave typically cover your other full-time employee benefits during this period.